Boys Don't Cry (1999 film): Music

 Because the film is set in the rural Midwestern United States, the Boys Don't Cry soundtrack album features a compilation of country, blues and rock music.
 Nathan Larson and Nina Persson of The Cardigans composed an instrumental version of Restless Heart's 1988 country-pop song "The Bluest Eyes in Texas", a variation of which was used as the film's love theme and score.
 The song itself is heard during a karaoke scene, sung by Sevigny's character, and at the end of the film.
 The title of the film is taken from the song of the same name by British rock band The Cure.
 An American cover of the song, sung by Nathan Larson, plays in the background in the scene in which Lana bails Brandon out of jail and during one of their sex scenes.
-However, the song is not included on the released soundtrack.
+However, the song is not included in the released soundtrack.
 Songs by Lynyrd Skynyrd ("Tuesday's Gone"), Paisley Underground band Opal ("She's a Diamond") and The Charlatans ("Codine Blues") also appear in the film, as do cover versions of other songs.
 The soundtrack was released on November 23, 1999, by Koch Records.
 "The Bluest Eyes in Texas" was played when Hilary Swank went onstage to receive her Academy Award for Best Actress in 2000.
 The song also plays over the film's end credits.